rAm1n/TrafficMonitor/README.md

 implementation of Traffic Surveillence  system

-in '/artice' there is some papers for leading project but at this phase  we are not using them(maybe never :D )
+in '/artice' there is some papers about this kind of systems but currenetly i have no idea about them.